 By Bobbie G. from Rockwall, TX

-Watch the end of the sale.
-I just heard from an antique dealer that sometimes the bids go way up at the end.
+Tips For Ebay Auctions.
+Here's an EBay tip - Watch the end of the sale.
+Just heard from an antique dealer that sometimes the bids go way up at the end.
 Also, check on currency and shipping rates to factor in the cost.
-Somehow, I got on an Australian part of the site and I realized they were quoting shipping costs in Aussie dollars!
-So put things on your watch lists and pay attention to the details!
-(I just purchased a really good deal on an instrument, so I am hooked.)